pablomxnl/vale-cli-plugin/Writerside/topics/pre-requisites.md

 BasedOnStyles = Vale, write-good
 ```

+A more complete configuration file can be created using the [Vale CLI Config Generator](https://vale.sh/generator/).

-Once this file exists run the followin command from the path where the file has been created:
+Once this file exists run the following command from the path where the file has been created:

 ```
 vale sync